phpearth/docs/faq/misc/structure.md

 In above example the `node_modules` directory is a standard directory (similar to Composer's `vendor`) managed by Node.js tooling system - npm or yarn.

+Instead of separating project into two repositories, the directory `assets` is used for storing uncompiled raw one or more of JavaScript, CSS, SaSS, LESS, images and similar asset files which are compiled and processed to a `public` directory.

+In case you will not need more advanced and complex front end handling, you can put these web assets directly into a `public` directory.

 ## How to change the default Composer vendor directory?